A New York Law Firm Advising Businesses on Selecting the Right Corporate Entity

 Why You Should Consult a New York Business Entity Formation Attorney

 After reading this overview regarding some of the business entities that are available , you may have a good idea of what type of business entity is right for you.
 Keep in mind that whether a particular business entity is appropriate in a given situation is a complicated question, and it is always best to fully evaluate your needs with an experienced lawyer, together with tax counsel.

-An attorney can also provide significant help when it comes to actually forming the business entity you wish to form.
+An experienced business law attorney can also provide significant help when it comes to actually forming the business entity you wish to form.
 Many of the required filings are complicated, and any errors can result in a significant delay in getting your business up and running.
 In addition, the assistance of an attorney is essential when it comes to ensuring that documents like an operating agreement for an LLC , or a shareholders’ agreement and/or corporate bylaws, in the case of a corporation, accurately reflect your wishes.
 Finally, if you fail to form your LLC or corporation correctly or fail to follow the various formalities required by the law once you are in businesses, you and others involved in your venture may face personal liability for certain business debts.

 Call Today to Speak With a New York Business Entity Formation Lawyer

 If you are considering forming a business entity in the state of New York, speak to an attorney as soon as you can.
 Braverman Law PC combines the skill, experience, and aggressiveness that you usually find at a larger firm with the responsiveness and personal attention only a boutique law firm can provide.
 To schedule a consultation with an experienced New York business attorney, call Braverman Law PC today at (212) 206-8166 or send us an email through our online contact form.